-All my life, I’ve been a voracious reader, mostly nonfiction.
-When I became a writer, I depended on my eyesight for research, writing and editing.
+I’ve been a voracious reader all my life.
+When I became a writer in my 30s, I depended on my eyesight for reading, plus research, writing and editing.

-In 1996, I lost the use of my right eye from wet macular degeneration, but I was still able to read, drive and perform other tasks by using my good left eye and low vision aids.
+In 1996, I lost the use of my right eye from wet macular degeneration, but I was still able to read using my “good” left eye and low vision aids.

-But on the morning of August 13, 2001, all that changed.
+Then on the morning of August 13, 2001, all that changed.
 I woke up and couldn’t see out of either eye.
-In my retinal specialist’s office that afternoon, I learned I had hemorraghed in my “good” left eye.
+That afternoon in my retinal specialist’s office, I learned I had hemorraghed in my good left eye.
 It was then I heard the worst news of my life: “My friend, you are now legally blind,” said my doctor.
 My life, and Sandra’s, had changed dramatically.

-Here is a short list of some of the books I’ve particularly enjoyed listening to.
-Most of these titles are probably also available from Amazon in a print or ebook edition.
+Following is a short list of some of the books I’ve particularly enjoyed listening to.
+Most of these titles are probably available from Amazon in a print or ebook edition.

 THE INTERNET IS NOT THE ANSWER, Andrew Keen